Ticketleap

-Ticketleap is an online ticket sales and event marketing company based in Pittsburgh, Pennsylvania, in the United States.
+Ticketleap is an online ticket sales and event marketing company based in Pittsburgh.
 Founded in 2003 by Wharton graduate Christopher Stanchak, Ticketleap differentiates itself from large ticket vendors by catering its e-ticketing services to small companies and events, as well as larger events.
-The company started out as just Chris and his mother Connie as the first employee, but has since expanded across the United States, and now Canada, Australia, France, Germany, Ireland, Italy, Mexico, New Zealand, Spain and the United Kingdom.
-CEO, Chris Stanchak, was nominated as a finalist for the 2011 Greater Philadelphia Region Ernst & Young Entrepreneur of The Year Award in May, 2011.
+The company started out as just Chris and his mother Connie as the first employee, but since expanded across the United States, and now to Canada, Australia, France, Germany, Ireland, Italy, Mexico, New Zealand, Spain, and the United Kingdom.
+Chris Stanchak, the CEO, was nominated as a finalist for the 2011 Greater Philadelphia Region Ernst & Young Entrepreneur of The Year Award in May, 2011.